-This regulation applies to the processing of personal data that belongs to EU residents carried out by the organizations operating both within and outside the EU.
+This regulation applies to the processing of personal data that belongs to the EU residents carried out by the organizations operating both within and outside the EU.

 At Digiteum, we strongly believe that new regulations will improve personal data security, ensure better protection of individuals and groups in modern data-driven economies, encourage diligence and responsibility of all concerned parties and create the infrastructure for lawful, fair, relevant and transparent data practices.

-Any information that can be used to directly or indirectly identify a natural person – data subject (name, email address, location, etc.) – is considered to be personal data and falls under the GDPR.
+Any information that can be used to directly or indirectly identify a natural person – data subject (name, email address, location, etc.) – is considered to be personal data and falls under the provisions of GDPR.

 Digiteum collects personal data such as name and email address to reply to a user’s query affirmatively submitted on www.digiteum.com and www.digiteum.co.uk, provide requested content or services, conduct marketing activity that individuals willingly expressed interest in via a positive opt-in consent (i.e. subscribing for newsletters).
 Digiteum does not collect any sensitive personal data.